roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  After throwing everything I was carrying on his back seat, I sat down next to him on the passenger seat and closed the door.

  "You'll have to give me directions," he said as he drove out of the parking lot.
-Report_Story #3